talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 # Introduction

-Segment Routing (SR) [RFC8402] utilizing an IPv6 data plane is a source routing model that leverages an IPv6 underlay and an IPv6 extension header called the Segment Routing Header (SRH) to signal and control the forwarding and path of packets by imposing an ordered list of path details that are processed at each hop along the signaled path.
-Because SRv6 is fundamentally bound to the IPv6 protocol, and because of the reliance of a new header there are security considerations which must be noted or addressed in order to operate an SRv6 network in a reliable and secure manner.
+Segment Routing (SR) [RFC8402] utilizing an IPv6 data plane is a source routing model that leverages an IPv6 underlay and an IPv6 extension header called the Segment Routing Header (SRH) [RFC8754] to signal and control the forwarding and path of packets by imposing an ordered list of path details that are processed at each hop along the signaled path.
+Because SRv6 is fundamentally bound to the IPv6 protocol, and because of the reliance on a new header there are security considerations which must be noted or addressed in order to operate an SRv6 network in a reliable and secure manner.
 Specifically, some of the main properties of SRv6 that affect the security considerations are: